mit-ll-ai-technology/maite/docs/source/explanation/type_hints_for_API_design.md

 > **Following along:**
 > The code-snippets in this document are designed to be runnable/parsable.
 The easiest way to follow along is to copy these snippets into scripts in VSCode with the Pylance extension installed.
 Under settings specify `Python > Analysis: Type Checking Mode -> basic`.
 This  will enable pyright's basic static type checking features: demonstrated incompatible types will appear as red squiggles, and you can mouse over variables to see what the statically-inferred types are.
-> To get a feel for mypy and pyright (and their differences) try writing/running snippets in the browser-based [mypy-playground](https://mypy-play.net/?mypy=latest&python=3.10) and [pyright playground](https://pyright-playground.decorator-factory.su/) (note: the pyright playground is blocked on lab browsers :( ). **Do not paste work-specific code into these**.
+> To get a feel for mypy and pyright (and their differences) try writing/running snippets in the browser-based [mypy-playground](https://mypy-play.net/?mypy=latest&python=3.10) and [pyright playground](https://pyright-playground.decorator-factory.su/).

 ## A quick introduction to writing statically typed Python code